wp-plugins/twitterlink-comments/readme.txt

 === TwitterLink Comments ===
-Contributors: @commentluv (concept & coding) Gianni (translation and localization help) Donate link:http://comluv.com/about/donate
+Contributors: commentluv (concept & coding) Gianni (translation and localization help) Donate link:http://comluv.com/about/donate
 Tags: twitter, comment form, follow me
 Requires at least: 2.8
-Tested up to: 2.8.4
+Tested up to: 3.1
-Stable tag: 1.2
+Stable tag: 1.25

 Allow your commentators to include their Twitter username along with their comment so a follow-me link can be displayed with their details on the list of comments.